sysadminsjournal/badsso/README.md

-# Whe're tired of Bad SSO
+# We're tired of Bad SSO
 And you should be too, for far too long developers have taken the lazy way with SSO by using a users email address as their identifier instead of a unique value.

 This has resulted in numerous issues for IT professionals and major security issues in general.